leomadori/GamesHub/README.md

 ### Running the code

-After having installed all the libraries, run:
+After having installed all the libraries, go to the terminal and run:

 `streamlit run Home.py`